-- 2.5.2.2 The National Planning Policy Framework (NPPF) contains the national planning policies for England for Local Authorities and others to consider when assessing planning applications for development.
+- 2.5.2.2 The National Planning Policy Framework (NPPF) (DCLG, 2012) contains the national planning policies for England for Local Authorities and others to consider when assessing planning applications for development.
 In relation to renewable energy, to help increase the use and supply of renewable and low carbon energy, Local Authorities should recognise the responsibility on all communities to contribute to energy generation from renewable or low carbon sources.
-Specifically they should: - "Have a positive strategy to promote energy from renewable and low carbon sources"; - impacts"; - infrastructure, where this would help secure the development of such sources"; - outside such areas being taken forward through neighbourhood planning"; and - suppliers".
+Specifically they should: - "Have a positive strategy to promote energy from renewable and low carbon sources"; - "Design their policies to maximise renewable and low carbon energy development while ensuring that adverse impacts are addressed satisfactorily, including cumulative landscape and visual impacts"; - "Consider identifying suitable areas for renewable and low carbon energy sources, and supporting infrastructure, where this would help secure the development of such sources"; - "Support community-led initiatives for renewable and low carbon energy, including developments outside such areas being taken forward through neighbourhood planning"; and - "Identify opportunities where development can draw its energy supply from decentralised, renewable or low carbon energy supply systems and for co-locating potential heat customers and suppliers".
 (Department for Communities and Local Government, 2012). - 2.5.2.3 On 6 March 2014, the Department for Communities and Local Government (DCLG) launched the Planning Practice Guidance, which accompanies the NPPF, as a web-based resource.
 Of relevance to offshore wind energy is the guidance on "Renewable and Low Carbon Energy".
-Paragraph 001 states that:

-"Increasing the amount of energy from renewable and low carbon technologies will help to make sure the UK has a secure energy supply, reduce greenhouse gas emissions to slow down climate change and stimulate investment in new jobs and businesses."
-(DCLG, 2014).

-2.5.2.4 Matters that the Secretary of State considers "important and relevant" when making decisions on NSIP applications, may include the NPPF itself.
+Paragraph 001 states that: - "Increasing the amount of energy from renewable and low carbon technologies will help to make sure the UK has a secure energy supply, reduce greenhouse gas emissions to slow down climate change and stimulate investment in new jobs and businesses."
+(DCLG, 2014). - 2.5.2.4 Matters that the Secretary of State considers "important and relevant" when making decisions on NSIP applications may include the NPPF itself.